 Here are some key takeaways that we get from the best Startup Referral program success stories.

 - Perform comprehensive market research before stepping into a market.
 Create a detailed buyer persona.
 Know where they hang out online.
 Know what users like or dislike.
 Know what content they love to consume.
 This process will help you determine the success of your referral marketing campaign.

 - Start building email lists right away.
 Don’t wait for the final launch!
 Allow participation by showing people your product and what kind of change it can bring in their lives.

 - Utilize paid marketing channels for the first conversion.
-Google Adwords, Facebook Ads, media buying on relevant blogs, etc., will let you attract right people who are genuinely interested in using your product or service.
-However, you need to be smart about it.
+Google Adwords, Facebook Ads, media buying on relevant blogs, etc., will let you attract the right people who are genuinely interested in using your product or service.
+However, you need to work smart about it.
 Startups usually are cash starved.
 While putting ad campaigns, use highly customized metrics and lists.

 - After the first conversion comes the second one.
 Give your customers a perk, a discount, or an incentive in order to reward them for making referrals.
 People love discounts and value added add-ons.

 - Engage with people (and your early adopters) via social media.
 Let them connect to you on all the social media websites.
 Recognize them publicly on all social media.
 People love recognition and appreciation.
 This will motivate them to share your message in their networks.